abrhame12/Toxic_Releases_Project/Toxic_Releases_Inventory/README.md

 ## About The Dataset
 The dataset was acquired from the United States Environmental Protection Agency, and it includes toxic release details from various facilities across the United States.
-Each raw data set includes 119 colums which include facilities, facility id, address, chemical identification and many more.
+Each raw data set includes 119 columns which include facilities, facility id, address, chemical identification, and many more.
 The raw data can be accessed here.

 ## SQL Scripts
 Here are the SQl scripts